Enowon/wireshark-network-traffic-analysis/documentation/wireshark_analysis_report.md

 ## Protocol Hierarchy Analysis

-Wireshark’s Protocol Hierarchy statistics were used to analyze the protocol distribution within the captured packets.
+Wireshark’s Protocol Hierarchy statistics were used to examine the distribution of protocols present within the captured network traffic.

-A display filter (`udp.port == 443`) was applied in order to focus specifically on traffic associated with QUIC, the transport protocol used by HTTP/3.

-The protocol hierarchy observed in the capture shows the following layered protocol structure:

-Frame
-→ Ethernet
-→ Internet Protocol Version 4 (IPv4)
-→ User Datagram Protocol (UDP)
-→ QUIC IETF

-This indicates that the packets captured in this filtered view consist of UDP traffic carrying QUIC protocol data over port 443.

-QUIC is designed to replace traditional TCP-based HTTPS connections by combining transport and encryption mechanisms into a single protocol.
-This approach reduces latency and improves web performance, particularly for modern browsers communicating with large web services.

-The presence of QUIC traffic confirms that the browser used HTTP/3 communication while accessing the visited websites.
+The hierarchy provides a structured representation of how protocols are layered from the data link layer through to application layer protocols.

+The capture consisted of a total of 13,382 packets.
+Additional information about the capture process and analysis can be found in the README.md file.

 ---
 ## Conclusion